paul-hammant/tbd/content/game-changers/index.md

 The paper alternates between 'trunk' and 'mainline' language, but has many valuable nuggets in it that help set a foundation for the next ten years of version-control advances.

-## Mozilla's Tinderbox (1997)

-Mozilla had a service that compiled and tested bits and pieces of their opensource offerings together.
-That service was Tinderbox and it debuted for the public to see in 1997.
-Their source organization was single branch in the trunk style managed by CVS, and allowed individual developers to checkout and keep abreast of only the pieces they wanted/needed to.
-Tinderbox was the safety net that ensured everything was correct across all the whole trunk.
-It ran until it wouldn't scale any more in 2014{{< ext url="http://oduinn.com/blog/2014/06/04/farewell-to-tinderbox/" >}}.

 ## Extreme Programming's Continuous Integration (1999)